Noovolari/leapp/docs/built-in-features/multi-console.md

     If you are using the Chrome version and you uninstalled or disabled the extension, you have to manually clear cookies for the AWS Console.
 To do so, when accessing the login page of the AWS Console, on the left of the address bar, click the lock icon and select "Cookies".
-    Then, remove all cookies by clicking "Remove" until the cookie list is empty and then click on Done
+    Then, remove all cookies by clicking "Remove" until the cookie list is empty and finally click on Done
     <div class="button-container" style="background-color:none!important">
       <img src="../../images/built-in-features/extension-uninstall-1.png?style=even-smaller-img;background-color:none!important" class="installation-button">
       <img src="../../images/built-in-features/extension-uninstall-2.png?style=even-smaller-img;background-color:none!important" class="installation-button">